meonkeys/dotvim/README.md

 ### Install Plugins

 Start Vim and run `:PluginInstall`.
-Done!
+If you are using Ubuntu, exit Vim and run `ubuntu-setup` from Bash for additional plugin setup.

+### Misc Plugin Notes

 Plugins are enumerated in `vimrc`.
-See the vundle documentation in `:help vundle` or [online](https://github.com/gmarik/Vundle.vim) for further instructions.
+See the vundle documentation in `:help vundle` or [online](https://github.com/gmarik/Vundle.vim) for further

-### Misc Plugin Notes

-Some plugins require extra setup.
-I use `ubuntu-setup` to get them working.

-Only install `vim-nox` on Ubuntu 18.04. `vim-gtk` and others do not have ruby support.
+Only install the `vim-gtk` package (via apt) on Ubuntu 18.04.
+[Other Vim-related packages may muck up ruby support](https://askubuntu.com/questions/61141/compiling-vim-gnome-with-ruby-support/1092140#1092140).
 If `update-alternatives` points to the wrong one you won't get `+ruby` and Command-T won't work.

 #### Airline